bmihelac/pouchdb-redux-helper/README.md

 * `crud`: crud obtained from `createCRUD`
 * `opts`:
-  * `opts.queryFunc(options)`: Optional function that returns promise for loading data.
-      If non specified `crud.query` or `crud.allDocs` will be used for loading data.
   * `opts.options`: options to pass to PouchDB.
 If `options.fun` is given, `query` will be executed, otherwise `allDocs` which starts with `mountPoint-`
   * `opts.folder`: folder where to save result.
 If empty this is serialized from